 Are you hurting the planet every time you run to the store to pick up your weekly grocery items?
 Although most shoppers don’t mean to, they tend to widen their carbon footprint.
 This is simply because grocery shopping can create a large amount of waste.
 In fact, it’s estimated that close to 15% of municipal solid waste is from packaging materials alone.

 So how can you become a greener grocery shopper and lessen your carbon footprint?
 Here are a few easy ways:

 Modern people demand modern conveniences, but these conveniences are killing the environment.
 Instead of opting for individually wrapped groceries, buy the larger-sized packages and when you get home, divide the food up yourself into reusable storage containers.
 Sure it takes a bit more time but you’ll likely save money as well as the planet.

 Buy in Bulk

-Most chain grocery stores offer a bulk section were you can get things like rice, flour, cereal, nuts and other dried foods.
-You’ll even find other bulk products like peanut butter, olive oil and cleaning products in cooperative stores.
+Most chain grocery stores offer a bulk section where you can get things like rice, flour, cereal, nuts, and other dried foods.
+You’ll even find other bulk products like peanut butter, olive oil, and cleaning products in cooperative stores.
 If possible, take your own reusable containers in to really cut down on packaging waste.
 Buying in bulk is good for the environment, is usually cheaper, and also will save on gas as you will have to make fewer trips to the store.

 Remember the Three Rs